 - 1. Enclosure Material.
 Enclosures shall be constructed per City standards. - 2.
 Gate Material.
 Gate material shall be solid, heavy-gauge metal or a heavy-gauge metal frame with a covering of a view-obscuring material. - 3.
-Access to Enclosure.
-Each solid waste and recycling enclosure shall be designed to allow walk-in access without having to open the main enclosure gate, to the extent feasible. - 4.
+Access to Enclosure from Residential Projects.
+Each solid waste and recycling enclosure serving a residential project shall be designed to allow walk-in access without having to open the main enclosure gate. - 4.
 Enclosure Pad/Bumpers.
 Enclosures shall be constructed per City standards. - 5.
 Protection for Enclosures.
 Concrete curbs or equivalent shall protect enclosures from adjacent vehicle parking and travel ways. - 6.
-Stormwater Pollution Prevention.
-Enclosure pads must be designed to prevent contamination of the stormwater system.
-Measures that may be taken to achieve this include, but are not limited to, using roofs to divert stormwater away from the enclosures, creating grade breaks to properly direct stormwater away while keeping any water that may be in the enclosure from spilling out, and connecting a drain in the enclosure to the sewer system to collect contaminated water in cases of spillage, washing, etc. - 7.
 Landscaping.
 When visible from a Major Street or a Local Street that serves residential neighborhoods, the perimeter of enclosures, excluding gates, shall be planted, with drought-resistant landscaping, including a combination of shrubs and/or climbing evergreen vines.
-This subsection does not apply to Industrial Districts. - 8.
+This subsection does not apply to Industrial Districts. - 7.
 IH District Exception.
 In the IH District, as an alternative to an enclosure, a concrete curb may be provided to minimize bins from rolling about a parking area.
 Alternative enclosures may not be visible from any street, residential district, and/or school.

-15-2017 Underground Utilities
+15-1617 Underground Utilities

 - A. Applicability.
 The standards of this section apply to all of the following: - 1.
 New development; - 2.
 The demolition and reconstruction of a site; - 3.
 Any other time deemed appropriate by the Public Works Director. - B. Standards.
 All electrical, telephone, cable television, and similar distribution lines providing direct service to a development site shall be installed underground within the site.
-This requirement may be waived or deferred by the Public Works Director or the City Engineer upon a determination that the installation is infeasible or premature.
+This requirement may be waived or deferred, by the Public Works Director, upon a determination that the installation is infeasible or premature.

-15-2018 Intersection Visibility
+15-1618 Intersection Visibility

-FIGURE 15-2018: INTERSECTION VISIBILITY
+FIGURE 15-1618: INTERSECTION VISIBILITY